christopherwk210/gm-bot/src/shared/assets/markdown/help.ducks.md

 !volume [value] - Sets the streaming volume % of the bot (0-300) !kick           - Immediately kills queue and disconnects the bot from voice
 ```
-All of these commands will send you a DM which you can prevent by including `s` in your command: `!pause s`.

 **RTFM**
 `!rftm` is shorthand for `!commandment I`.